 Risks We Accept When Feeding Bones to Our Dogs

 All bones – raw, air-dried, freeze-dried, dehydrated, smoked – pose a risk to dogs, and if anyone tells you otherwise, they're incorrect, in my opinion.
-We can't always anticipate how each dog will respond to a bone or chew.
+We can't always anticipate how a dog will respond to a bone or chew.

 Bones can crack/break teeth, puncture the esophagus or digestive tract, cause an impaction in the digestive tract, or cause our dogs to choke.
 The risk of these things happening is based on our individual dogs and the bone/chew we're feeding to our dogs.
-My point isn't to shame or blame anyone who has had a bad experience; instead, take this as a warning that there is a real risk despite what brands may say about their products.
-This is something raw feeders understand, but people who don't feed raw may not be aware of these risks.

 Bones Can Crack/Break Teeth

-I avoid the weight-bearing bones of large animals (the leg bones of cows, for example) because I think they're too hard.
-A bone needs to be strong to support a 2,000-pound animal.
-But avoiding weight-bearing bones doesn't mean that our dogs won't crack a tooth.
 Antlers are also too hard for my dogs; they seem like a great idea for long chewing, but my dogs aren't gnawing on them gently; they're trying to devour them, chewing them harder to break them down, which can end with a cracked tooth.

-Of course, if a dog has poor dental health, then the risk of a broken or cracked tooth increases.
+Of course, if a dog has poor dental health, the risk of a broken or cracked tooth increases.

 Puncture of the Esophagus or Digestive Tract